Spherically symmetric black hole spacetimes on hyperboloidal slices: Evolution results

 When evolved with $\eta=0$, a small oscillatory behaviour appears in all evolution variables around the initial profiles of the \statio data, no matter if the starting point of the simulation is CMC or \statio data.
 The amplitude of these oscillations grows slowly (up to the final $t=100$ of these simulations), which indicates that the simulation will crash at some point later in time.
 The damping term with $\eta$ was already introduced in \cite{Alcubierre:2002kk} to avoid strong oscillations in the shift, while other works have found a small value of $\eta$ useful to suppress gauge oscillations, like those affecting eccentricity measurements in \cite{Purrer:2012wy}.
 Further study of suitable values of $\eta$ and comparison with non-hyperboloidal simulations is left for future work.

 If setting $\eta=1$, the dynamics drives the initial data to a stable solution.
 The differences between the initial and the final profiles are shown in \fref{sseta}.
 As expected, those differences are larger for CMC initial data, especially the change in $A_{rr}$, which gets up to $2.4$ (beyond the range shown in the figure).
 The two lines for $\Lambda^r$ lie on top of each other, as both their initial and end states are the same.
-While the \statio initial data has indeed the advantage that it has required less trumpet dynamics in the evolution, the profiles of the $A_{rr}$ and $\Lambda^r$ quantities near \scrip look slightly diverging, which may cause convergence problems in general.
+While the \statio initial data has indeed the advantage that it has required less trumpet dynamics in the evolution, the profiles of the $A_{rr}$ and $\Lambda^r$ quantities near \scrip look slightly diverging, which may cause convergence problems in general {(see comments in next subsection)}. {The depicted changes in $\alpha$ show that its final state is smaller than the CMC initial profile, but slightly larger than the \statio one.}

 No further study of the parameter space has been performed, because anyway it is not yet clear what gauge conditions are best suited for the hyperboloidal setup.